lw222gu/1dv608-Assignment-4/README.md

 * [Test Case 4](https://github.com/dntoll/1DV608/blob/master/Assignments/Assignment_4/TestCases.md)

 ## Installation
+1. Change information in Settings.php.default, and rename it to Settings.php.
-1. Upload files to your server.
+2. Upload files to your server.
-2. You need to give your server the rights to write to the folder "data", for it to be able to access and use the user files.
+3. If you choose to use the data directory in this component for data storage, you need to give your server the rights to write to that directory.
+See the Settings.php.default for more information.